Most likely, yes. Contact lenses are available to correct most eye conditions, including myopia, hyperopia, astigmatism and presbyopia.

 Most importantly, don’t use medicated eye drops unless your eye doctor instructs you do so.
 Only use products specifically designed for use with the type of lens you are wearing.

-It’s okay to use saline solution with any contact lens, however, the re-wetting drops for RGP lenses are more effective.
+It’s okay to use a saline solution with any contact lens, however, the re-wetting drops for RGP lenses are more effective.

 Common health concerns